koslab/platocdp.templer/README.rst

 Introduction
 ============

-This package contains templer templates used by Inigo Consulting as our standard package structure.
+This package contains templer templates used by PlatoCDP as our standard package structure.

+It was forked from inigo.templer, and is the spiritual successor of the templates, focusing on PlatoCDP.

 Installation
 =============